CentreForDigitalHumanities/I-analyzer/documentation/Corpus-definitions.md

 Corpus definitions are the way that we configure each corpus in I-analyzer.

-This documents gives a basic explanation of how corpus definitions "work" in the backend.
+This documents gives a basic explanation of how corpus definitions work in the backend.
 It introduces the core concepts and mechanics.

 ## Corpus definitions